Balladebits/Balladebits/README.md

 - JoJo's (I hate it A LOT)
 - CountryHumans/CountryBalls (Dark memories of the Fandom arise)
 - DSMP
+- Okegom (I'm Tired of the Spanish Fandom)

 Games/Fandoms which i'm not interested:
 - Genshin Impact
 - Supercell Games
 - Steven Universe
 - Homestuck
 - Danganronpa